South Florida Premises Liability Lawyers

 - The owner failed to eliminate the dangerous condition and failed to adequately warn visitors of the danger.

 At Gonzalez & Cartwright, P.A., we offer a free initial consultation to each of our clients, during which we will provide you with our honest and straightforward opinions regarding your premises liability case.
-Contact our offices at 561-533-0345, or toll free at 888-888-3903, to schedule an appointment with an experienced premises liability attorney today.
+Contact our offices at 561-533-0345, or toll free at 888-888-3903, to schedule an appointment with an experienced personal injury attorney today.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 FAQ: The property owner is disclaiming liability for my injuries because they said I was trespassing at the time the injury occurred.
 Is it possible to recover compensation?

 One issue that often arises in premises liability cases involves disagreements over whether the injured individual was a licensee or trespasser on the property.
-An experienced premises liability lawyer can identify potential arguments for recovering compensation even if you are accused of trespassing at the time the injury occurred.
+An experienced South Florida premises liability lawyer can identify potential arguments for recovering compensation even if you are accused of trespassing at the time the injury occurred.
 For example, if a child was injured, the property owner has a heightened responsibility to secure property features that may qualify as “attractive nuisances,” such as ponds, swimming pools, trampolines, etc. In trespassing cases, we can also work to prove that the owner either caused the danger itself, or that the owner was actually or constructively aware of the trespasser and failed to provide adequate warnings.

 FAQ: What if I am injured while visiting a friend’s house, and I know that they lack the funds to compensate me for my injuries?